Homeless Crisis Response System

 Housing Retention

-Roughly 1 out of every 4 times a household has left the homeless crisis system and moved into permanent housing over the past 10 years, they have later returned to the system for support within just two years.
-There are many reasons people experience homelessness, but the top 2 reasons reported by unhoused residents in Pierce County include a family crisis and/or lack of affordable housing.
+Fewer than 1 out of every 6 individuals who have left the homeless crisis system and moved into permanent housing over the past 9 years have returned to homelessness within two years.
+There are many reasons people experience homelessness, but the top two reasons reported by unhoused residents in Pierce County include a family crisis and/or lack of affordable housing.

-For more information about the definitions, calculations, and date ranges for these measures, click here for documentation.
+For more information about the definitions and calculations for permanent housing retention, click here for documentation.

 These dashboards are created by Pierce County as an informational resource on the issue of homelessness.